Anaheim Dog Bite Lawyers

 What Is A Dog Bite?

 Dog bites can range from minor nips to severe and damaging attacks.
+A bite happening in succession is considered a dog attack, though an attack can also involve scratches and knockdowns.
 They are classified into different levels based on severity, as outlined by Dr. Ian Dunbar’s Dog Bite Scale.
 There are six levels in total:

-- Level 1 — The dog displays aggressive behavior but no skin contact with teeth.
+- Level 1 — The dog displays aggressive behavior, but no skin contact with teeth.

 - Level 2 — There’s skin contact but no vertical punctures.
 There could be minor nicks with slight bleeding.